Ratnakar-B/Real-time-chat-app/client/README.md

 Package.
 Json

 How to run the code.

 • Install a node-module in client end.
 Then run it as per the front-end side instructions.
 • Open two terminals one is for server.js and another are for client.
 • Back-end: server.js, give command “npm start”.
-• Front-End side: cd client
+• Front-End side: cd Real-time-chat-app----> cd client------> npm start.
-• npm start